Child Support and the Narcissist Parent in Arizona | Voted “Best of the Valley”

 Even then, forcing a narcissist-ex to get a better job is not easy.
 A narcissist will not put child support high on their list.
 For a narcissist, love doesn’t make the world go round; that would be admiration.
 They crave admiration and will go to almost any extent to get it, including living beyond their means.
 Many narcissists purchase homes far grander than they need or can afford, swap in last year’s car on a new car every year, and stock up on impressive, name-brand clothes.
 And they are probably right up there on the list for buying the newest iPhone.
 Given these out-of-proportion expenditures, it is entirely possible that your spouse won’t have money left to contribute to your kids’ support even if he or she does earn a decent salary.
 And their compulsion to keep up the appearance of wealth sets their priorities when it comes to paying bills.
 They will first pay the bills they must to keep the admiration coming.
 They will make their house payment, car payment, and a minimum credit card payment (so as not to damage his or her credit score.), but they will drag their feet on paying for things they don’t value – like child support.

-Ways to Enforce Child Support Orders With a Narcissist Parent
+How to Get Child Support From a Narcissistic Parent

 If your ex is a narcissist, you’ll need a very detailed child support order in your divorce decree.
 A strong divorce attorney with experience with narcissists is your best bet.
 He or she will ask the judge to spell out every single financial requirement in writing.
 The more specific the order, the easier it is to enforce.
 Your divorce decree and support order come with a wage assignment order in some states.
 In others, your attorney will have to make the request.
 You’ll also want to talk with your attorney about being prepared to file an action for contempt the first time – and every time – the narcissist fails to meet a financial commitment.
 Seek attorney fees and costs with every contempt motion, and ask the court for a wage garnishment or an order to levy his or her accounts, if you don’t already have one.
 Over time, the judge is likely to see things your way.
 Once you demonstrate to the narcissist that he or she will suffer consequences if they fail to make child support payments, they will likely begin paying.